 Who We Are

 Community Hospice is a nonprofit organization that has served residents in the Greater San Joaquin Valley since 1979.
-Community Hospice offers dignified and compassionate end-of-life medical, spiritual, psychological and emotional care.
-Utilizing an interdisciplinary team of physicians, nurses, social workers, chaplains, volunteers, and others, Community Hospice is committed to providing compassionate and quality care to patients and their families, regardless of ability to pay.
+Community Hospice offers dignified and compassionate medical, spiritual, psychological and emotional care.
+Programs include, community-based palliative care, hospice, grief support services, school-based grief support, crisis response, Camp Erin of the Central Valley, mental health support program and more.
+Utilizing an interdisciplinary team of physicians, nurses, social workers, chaplains, volunteers, and others, Community Hospice is committed to providing compassionate and quality care to patients and their families.

-- Community Hospice served 1,834 terminally ill patients as well as their families in 2015.
+- Community Hospice served 1,563 palliative care and hospice patients and their families in 2021.

-- Over 12,000 community members received much-needed bereavement and grief support by Community Hospice bereavement staff in 2015.
-Bereavement services are available to the entire community, free of charge.
+- Over 1,016 community members received much-needed bereavement and grief support by Community Hospice bereavement staff in 2021.
+Support is offered both in-person as well as through virtual platforms to meet the needs of our community.

 - Community Hospice’s Durable Medical Equipment division delivers medical equipment such as beds, commodes and wheelchairs to patients.

-- Community Hospice employs over 300 staff, including physicians, nurses, home health aides, social workers, chaplains, dieticians and bereavement specialists as well as many administrative staff.
+- Community Hospice employs over 280 staff, including physicians, nurses, home health aides, social workers, chaplains, dietitians and bereavement specialists as well as many administrative staff.

-- Community Hospice is supported by 630 active volunteers that give of their time as family visitors, Community Hospice Hope Chest Thrift Store workers, and clerical or fundraising volunteers.
+- Community Hospice is supported by more than 400 active volunteers that give of their time and talent as patient/family visitors, Hope Chest Thrift Store workers, marketing and public relations, finance, fundraising, Board leadership and general office duties support.

 - Community Hospice operates seven Hope Chest Thrift Stores across the Central Valley, with 100% of proceeds supporting patient care.
 For more information about the Hope Chest Thrift Stores, visit hopechestthrift.org.